Online Golf Lessons & Video Golf Swing Analysis

 4. Email your YouTube video link or video file attachment for review

 Once all four steps are completed, Herman will email you to confirm that your video has been received and is in line to be evaluated.

 Online Golf Lesson Pricing

-Personalized video golf swing analysis from Herman – only $49.95
+Personalized video golf swing analysis from Herman – $75.00

-Follow these steps for an Online Golf Lesson with Herman
+Follow these detailed steps for an Online Golf Lesson with Herman

 Step 1: Create Your Golf Swing Video